 Who I am and Why this Means so Much to Me

-I am a Reproductive Medicine and Women’s Health Specialist, and an Endometriosis Expert with over 20 years of experience in Women’s Health Medicine and treating and managing endometriosis.
+I am a healthcare practitioner with over 20 years of experience in assisting Women’s Health Medicine and treating and managing endometriosis.
 I know all too well the trials and tribulations women have to go through before someone actually listens and gives these poor women a proper diagnosis.
 I also have loved ones with this disease and have also lived with a chronic painful disease too.
 While I may not fully understand and feel what women with endometriosis actually goes through, I do know what it is like to live daily life with a painful chronic inflammatory disease that can rule your life on every level.

 The one thing I do want all women to know is that “Period pain IS NOT normal” and all too often women are told that period pain is normal.
 Nothing could be further from the truth.
 We need to educate women and young girls that period pain is not normal.